-The clock shows the positions of the Sun and Moon in the zodiac, as well as the relative positions to the earth.
+The Astronomical Clock shows the positions of the Sun and Moon in the zodiac, as well as the relative positions to the earth.
 While it lacks the other visible planets, it was used for centuries by astrologers to make simple charts.

 It also shows the time, but is rather hard to read.
 Different circles show Babylonian time, which divides day and night into 12 unequal hours each; Old Bohemian time, which has 24 equal hours but starts the day at sunset; Central European Time, but without the hour ahead and back for Summer Time, and star or sidereal time, to show the complete rotation of the zodiac.